-Large Cap Companies Risk: The securities of large market capitalization companies held by the Fund may underperform other segments of the market because such companies may be less responsive to competitive challenges and opportunities and may be unable to attain or maintain high growth rates during periods of economic expansion.
+Large Cap Companies Risk: The securities of large market capitalization companies held by the Fund may underperform other segments of the market because such companies may be less responsive to competitive challenges and opportunities, such as changes in technology and consumer tastes and preferences.
+Large market capitalization companies may be unable to attain or maintain the high growth rate of successful smaller companies, especially during periods of economic expansion.